 There is an image which will follow the 2017 Whitney Biennial.
 It’s not, as would be expected, one of the artworks on display.
-Instead it is a photograph, taken from inside the exhibition, of the artist Parker Bright; his arms are in front of him holding his jacket, stance firm, feet shoulder width apart.
-On the back of his T-Shirt are the words: ‘BLACK DEATH SPECTACLE’.
-He faces the painting ‘Open Casket’ by Dana Schutz, a re-interpretation of the famous photograph of young Emmett Till’s brutalised body at his open casket funeral.
-On each side of the frame, the image of Bright is being re-produced in the phone screens of the individuals standing behind him.
+Instead it is a photograph, taken from inside the exhibition, of the artist Parker Bright; their arms are in front of them holding their jacket, stance firm, feet shoulder width apart.
+On the back of their T-Shirt are the words: ‘BLACK DEATH SPECTACLE’.
+They face the painting ‘Open Casket’ by Dana Schutz, a re-interpretation of the famous photograph of young Emmett Till’s brutalised body at his open casket funeral.
+On each side of the frame, the image of Bright is being re-produced in the phone screens of the individuals standing behind them.

 When Facebook began marketing their Facebook Live feature, the commercials visualised black people making the most of the feature.
 The man bragging about being at the beach, or the child afraid of hair clippers.
 Yet underneath the good humour of the adverts, there is an eery and unspoken necessity for this software and how it might be used by black people.
 Just as Bright used it for protest, Diamond Reynolds used it to live broadcast the death of her boyfriend, Philando Castile, who was shot when pulled over by a Minnesota police officer in July, 2016.
 Facebook Live is not just beach holidays and bouncing babies for black people; it’s a means to ensure that there is a documented and public paper trail of the violence enacted against black bodies.

 “The camera phone is a millennial tool for protest.”